It is very hot during the summer, so hot that your brain could stop working!

 Here a concise URL for a version of this page without the comments.

-Here is the URL which will take them to more times tables activities.
+Here is the URL which will take them to a different times tables activity.